Harnesses

 cdin command line).
 You don't need to make a rev folder yet, just make sure your command line is in a folder you want to represent the device you're working on. -

-harnice -r).
-It should walk you through the following steps then render an example:-
+harnice -borharnice --build).
+It should walk you through the following steps then produce an example:-

 No valid Harnice file structure detected in 'your_part_number'.
 Create new PN here? [y]:hit enter -